One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 Kids New Year’s Clock Countdown

-Also, we need for our holiday festivities to wind down BEFORE midnight.
-Because, whoa, no one wants to see my kids the next day when they haven’t slept.
-It’s just not worth it while they’re little.
+You may also need for your holiday festivities to wind down BEFORE midnight.
+Sometimes, it’s just not worth it when they’re little.

-For that reason, we do our New Years Eve activities from 5 pm to 8 pm.
-This gives us a festive night of fun and entertainment, but our kids still go to bed at a normal time.
-Then, my husband and I get a little adult time to unwind (and fall asleep before midnight).
+For that reason, you can do these kids New Years Eve activities from 5 pm to 8 pm (or whenever!).
+This gives a festive night of fun and entertainment, but your kids can still go to bed at a normal time.
+After, enjoy a little adult time to unwind.

 How it Works